tybalex/obot/docs/docs/04-tutorials/02-knowledge-assistant.md

 # Create an HR Q&A Agent

-Otto8 makes it easy to create an agent to answer questions about a set of documents, using its built-in RAG feature.
+Obot makes it easy to create an agent to answer questions about a set of documents, using its built-in RAG feature.
 This tutorial will demonstrate how to do this.

 :::note